moby/moby/docs/swarm/admin_guide.md

 ## Operating manager nodes in a swarm

-Swarm manager nodes use the [Raft Consensus Algorithm](raft.md) to manage the cluster state.
+Swarm manager nodes use the [Raft Consensus Algorithm](raft.md) to manage the swarm state.
 You only need to understand some general concepts of Raft in order to manage a swarm.

 There is no limit on the number of manager nodes.
 The decision about how many manager nodes to implement is a trade-off between performance and fault-tolerance.
 Adding manager nodes to a swarm makes the swarm more fault-tolerant.
-However, additional manager nodes reduce write performance because more nodes must acknowledge proposals to update the cluster state.
+However, additional manager nodes reduce write performance because more nodes must acknowledge proposals to update the swarm state.
 This means more network round-trip traffic.

-Raft requires a majority of managers, also called a quorum, to agree on proposed updates to the cluster.
+Raft requires a majority of managers, also called a quorum, to agree on proposed updates to the swarm.
 A quorum of managers must also agree on node additions and removals.
 Membership operations are subject to the same constraints as state replication.

+## Use a static IP for manager node advertise address

+When initiating a swarm, you have to specify the `--advertise-addr` flag to advertise your address to other manager nodes in the swarm.
+For more information, see [Run Docker Engine in swarm mode](swarm-mode.md#configure-the-advertise-address).
+Because manager nodes are meant to be a stable component of the infrastructure, you should use a *fixed IP address* for the advertise address to prevent the swarm from becoming unstable on machine reboot.

+If the whole swarm restarts and every manager node subsequently gets a new IP address, there is no way for any node to contact an existing manager.
+Therefore the swarm is hung while nodes to contact one another at their old IP addresses.

+Dynamic IP addresses are OK for worker nodes.

 ## Add manager nodes for fault tolerance